spanners/dissertation/dissertation/sections/pilot1.markdown

 ## Hypotheses

-* **H1.** Novice users (*defined as*: those that list themselves as being new to functional programming in the pre-questionnaire (See \ref{questionnaire1})) will press compile at least once every 2 minutes during the programming task.
+* **H1.** Novice users (*defined as*: those that list themselves as being new to functional programming in the pre-questionnaire) will press compile at least once every 2 minutes during the programming task.
 * **H2.** Novice users will not pause (*defined as:* no mouse movement, no typing) for more than 2 minutes during the programming task.

 ### Method

-1. Consent form is signed.
+1. Consent form is signed (See \ref{questionnaire1})
-2. Pre-questionnaire is given out (See \ref{questionnaire})
+2. Pre-questionnaire is given out.
-3. User is informed that they may ask for help or a prompt, and that they will be interrupted if they pause, to ask why they paused.
+3. User is informed that they may ask for help, and that they will be prompted if they pause (at the moment they break the pause), to ask why they paused.
 They are also informed that they can end at any time, and the goal is to make mario fly.
 4. User is shown the result of completed task (mario flying).
 4. Programming task is begun.
 5. User completes or ends the task.